With sweet potatoes, black beans, peppers, rice and cheese, these sweet potato black bean burritos are the perfect option for make-ahead lunches.

 - 2 bags Uncle Ben's Ready Rice (I used brown rice with quinoa)

 - 2 (15 oz cans) black beans, rinsed and drained

 - 2 cups shredded pepper jack cheese

-- Preheat oven to 425F and line a baking sheet with aluminum foil.
-Dice sweet potatoes into 1 inch cubes and toss with olive oil.
+- Preheat oven to 425°F and line a baking sheet with aluminum foil.
+Dice sweet potatoes into 1/2 inch cubes and toss with 2 tbsp olive oil.
 Lightly season with salt and pepper.
 Roast for about 20 minutes until tender and toss halfway through.

-- Add 1/2 cup filling to tortillas and top with some pepper jack cheese.
+- Add a heaping 1/2 cup of filling to the tortillas and top with some pepper jack cheese.
 You can also add other toppings like cilantro, salsa, lettuce or avocado (only if eating that day).
 While filling and wrapping the tortillas, heat a large ridged skillet over medium heat and spray with some oil cooking spray.

 - Wrap each burrito in aluminum foil and freeze what you won't be eating that day.
 When reheating in a microwave, please remember to take the aluminum foil off.